jrheard/blog/python/caesar.md

 <p>That's the end of the copy-pasted section of Al's book.
 Everything after this box was written by JR like usual.</p>
 </div>

-Letters a-z Don't Have ASCII Codes 1-26
+Letters A-Z Don't Have ASCII Codes 1-26
 ===========================================

 This might feel weird at first, but you'll get used to it.
 Most of the ASCII codes between 0 and 31 are junk left over from the days when computers were giant room-sized machines controlled by jury-rigged typewriters.